17SABT71M3/ffstr.bat/README.md

 <b>Note</b>

-This particular batch script has built-in substitutes for `findstr`'s certain short comings.
+This particular batch script has built-in substitutes for `findstr`'s REGEX certain short comings.
 For instance, you will find it difficult if u need to specify capital or lower letters. `Findstr` has a particular way of functioning that is different from normal regexes.
 Example-
 ```
 C:\Users\Anil Bapna\Desktop>extract.bat /r . "^[a-z]" "HELo hello"
 HELo